birobirobiro/awesome-shadcn-ui/README.md

 - [quack-db](https://github.com/mattf96s/QuackDB) - Open-source in-browser DuckDB SQL editor
 - [qualmeuip](https://www.qualmeuip.xyz/) - Find out your IP address and test your internet speed
 - [shadcn-form-builder](https://shadcn-form-build.vercel.app/) - Create forms with Shadcn, react-hooks-form and zod within minutes
+- [shadcn-table-maker](https://shadcn-table-maker.vercel.app/) - ShadCN Table Maker is a tool designed to simplify the process of creating dynamic, feature-rich tables in Next.js using the ShadCN design library.
+It provides a robust scaffold for table-related components and integrates seamlessly with the ShadCN Form Builder for effortless form creation.
 - [shadcn-pricing-page-generator](https://shipixen.com/shadcn-pricing-page) - The easiest way to get a React pricing page with shadcn/ui, Radix UI and/or Tailwind CSS.
 - [shadcn-theme-editor](https://shadcnthemeeditor.vercel.app) - Shadcn Theme Editor is a user-friendly component designed to simplify the process of managing and customizing theme colors in Shadcn-based projects
 - [shadcn-zod-form](https://github.com/ilyichv/shadcn-zod-form) - CLI tool to generate shadcn/ui forms from zod schemas.